 your AVC plus your L G P S lump sum is less than 25 per cent of the overall value of your L G P S benefits (including your AVC fund) and

 the total lump sum doesn’t exceed £268,275.
+If you have previously taken pension benefits, the lump sum must not exceed 25 per cent of your remaining lifetime allowance.

-Details of this option will be given to you shortly before retirement.
+Details of this option will be given to you shortly before you take your LGPS pension.

 From age 55 (or earlier on ill health), you may be able to withdraw multiple cash lump sums from your AVC fund – these are called uncrystallised funds pension lump sums (U F P L S).
 The first 25 per cent of each withdrawal is usually tax free with the remaining 75 per cent taxed as ordinary income.
 Speak to your AVC provider for more information.